 At Stonewater, we provide nature and adventure experiences including equine therapy.
-Stonewater Adolescent Recovery Center offers a continuum of care to adolescents in need of addiction treatment.
+Stonewater Adolescent Recovery Center offers a continuum of care to adolescents in need of substance use treatment.
 We are dedicated to building a foundation of love and strength in each client through individualized care and proven treatment methods.
-Call us today for more information: 1-662-598-4214.
+We provide treatment for a range of conditions, including: